 Additionally, models (like the one shown here) have a sound sensor internally, too.
-In both cases you’ll need to place the control box where it’s not covered totally and where the remote can work with it.
+In both cases, you’ll need to place the control box where it’s not totally covered and where the remote can work with it.
 Normally I suggest the driver’s side, hidden slightly underneath the dashboard.

 Installing the light strips and cables (and why adhesive strips may be a bad choice)

 The diagram above shows 2 great ways to install the LED light strips in your vehicle.
 I no longer recommend self-adhesive strips, even included on the light strips.
 After being exposed to heat in a car’s interior they often fail.